Rus1130/projects/froggyscript3/docs.md

 - `N` = `number`
 - `A` = `array`

 If the type is missing, `SyntaxError` is raised. `AccessError` will be raised if a parameterized function is called with `call`, and vice versa.
 Parameter variables are scoped to the entire program, so treat them as any other variable.
 They are automatically freed when the function ends.
+Its good practice to prefix parameter names with the function name to avoid naming collisions.
 ```
 pfunc [function_reference] [array] [block]
 pcall [function_reference] [array]